JorjaFox/website/_posts-old-blog/2015-08-12-margs-csi-finale-spoilers.md

 Credit: <a href="http://www.foxnews.com/entertainment/2015/08/12/marg-helgenberger-dishes-on-upcoming-csi-finale/">FoxNews: Marg Helgenberger dishes on upcoming 'CSI' finale</a>

 On the crime front, Marg explains that there's a 'federal incident' at Sam Braun's old casino, which Catherine owns if you'll recall.
-Catherine is still with the FBI, but being the only one of Braun's family <em>not</em> in jail, she inherited the kit and kaboodle.
+Catherine is still with the FBI, but being the only one of Braun's family _not_ in jail, she inherited the kit and kaboodle.